morea-framework/morea-framework.github.io/src/userguide.md

 Assessments appear as the body text of the file, typically as charts.
 We recommend that you publish the assessment results in a manner that preserves student anonymity.

+For each assessment, you can provide a list of outcomes that the assessment checked.
+This list of outcomes will be listed with the assessment, and the assessment will appear with the outcome.

 Publishing assessment results has a number of benefits:

   * Students get a sense for both how they are performing relative to others during the course.